Diet & Weight Loss

 Gymnema sylvestre is known in the Indian healing tradition of Ayurveda as a “sugar destroyer”—and researchers have tested it for its anti-diabetic properties.
-(Unfamiliar with Ayurveda?
-Here are nine things you need to know.).
 This herbal product works as an appetite suppressant that reduces sugar absorption, lessens cravings for sweets, and promotes normal blood sugar.
 “The acids from the leaf act as sweetness inhibitors, meaning they will reduce the taste and joy of sugar in your mouth,” says Dr. Friedman.
 “Research shows people who take Gymnema one hour before eating ate less than the participants who had not taken Gymnema.”
 Gymnema is typically found in capsule form, although powders and teas are available as well—choose one that doesn’t contain fillers and binders.
 For those on diabetes medications, Gymnema can affect blood sugar levels, so talk to your doctor first.

 If you’ve been thinking, “Why isn’t chocolate ever on these lists?” your moment has arrived.
 Theobromine is an organic alkaloid found naturally in chocolate that is used for its appetite-suppressing effects, and cocoa beans contain up to 1,200 mg of it.
 The substance also increases the sensitivity of the sugar-processing hormone insulin sensitivity—so cocoa may help with glucose regulation in diabetes.

 Research published in Discovery and Innovation analyzed theobromine’s effect on weight loss.
 The researchers found that adding a small amount of the cocoa ingredient into the diet of rats led to rapid and significant weight loss.
 If this sounds like a perfect excuse to get your chocolate fix along with some daily theobromine, there’s a hitch: It has to be dark chocolate—at least 85 percent cacao.
 Milk and white chocolate won’t cut it.
 If you aren’t a fan of bitter chocolate, Dr. Friedman says you can purchase theobromine cocoa extract capsules (400 mg) and take two per day.
-Don’t miss the three other health benefits of dark chocolate.
+Even a dash of cinnamon could be the secret to weight loss, according to science.